McShelby/hugo-theme-relearn/exampleSite/content/basics/branding/_index.en.md

 1. Copy and change

     You can copy the shipped variant file from the theme's `static/css` directory to the site's `static/css` directory and either store it with the same name or give it a new name.
 Edit the settings and save the new file.
-Afterwards you can use it in your `config.toml` by the choosen name.
+Afterwards you can use it in your `hugo.toml` by the choosen name.

 2. Create and import

     You can create a new variant file in the site's `static/css` directory and give it a new name.
 Import the shipped variant, add the settings you want to change and save the new file.
-Afterwards you can use it in your `config.toml` by the choosen name.
+Afterwards you can use it in your `hugo.toml` by the choosen name.

     For example, you want to use the `relearn-light` variant but want to change the syntax highlightning schema to the one used in the `neon` variant.
 For that, create a new `static/css/theme-my-branding.css` in your site's directory and add the following lines: